 How to start an ecommerce business in India

-Creating a proprietary ecommerce wbesite is one of the hardest method of starting an ecommerce business.
-Starting a proprietary ecommerce business requires a web development team, online marketing team and a payment gateway for receiving payments.
-Starting a proprietary ecommerce website is a long-term initiative and requires a good amount of investment in terms of money and effort to build up a successful business.
+Creating a proprietary eCommerce website is one of the hardest methods of starting an eCommerce business.
+Starting a proprietary eCommerce business requires a web development team, online marketing team and a payment gateway for receiving payments.
+Starting a proprietary eCommerce website is a long-term initiative and requires a good amount of investment in terms of money and effort to build up a successful business.

 Joining an established marketplace

-Joining an established marketplace is an easy way to start an ecommerce business or sell products/services online.
-Joining an ecommerce marketplace as a seller often requires only a bank account and VAT registration, making the process easy and simple.
-Further, on an ecommerce or mcommerce platform aspects such as technology development, marketing, payment gateway, logistics, etc., are taken care of by the marketplace platform, reducing the workload on the seller.
-In addition, sellers can often join multiple marketplaces and sell their products, making it the easiest way to start an online or ecommerce business.
+Joining an established marketplace is an easy way to start an eCommerce business or sell products/services online.
+Joining an e-commerce marketplace as a seller often requires only a bank account and GST registration, making the process easy and simple.
+Further, on an eCommerce or m-commerce platform aspects such as technology development, marketing, payment gateway, logistics, etc., are taken care of by the marketplace platform, reducing the workload on the seller.
+In addition, sellers can often join multiple marketplaces and sell their products, making it the easiest way to start an online or eCommerce business.

 Legal Formalities for Starting an Ecommerce Business

-To start an ecommerce business, proprietary ecommerce website or become a seller on a marketplace, the following registration are required:
+To start an eCommerce business, proprietary eCommerce website or become a seller on a marketplace, the following registration is required:

 Company or LLP Registration

-While starting an ecommerce venture it good to have a company or LLP to have limited liability protection and improve the ease of doing business.
-Having a company or LLP would ensure that opening of bank accounts in the name of business or obtaining a VAT / Service tax registration are easy and fast.
+While starting an eCommerce venture it good to have a company or LLP to have limited liability protection and improve the ease of doing business.
+Having a company or LLP would ensure that the opening of bank accounts in the name of the business or obtaining a GST registration are easy and fast.

 Almost all marketplaces allow Proprietorships and Partnership firms to sell on their website.
-However, there would be no limited liability protection in case of a litigation.
-Hence, it is best to start selling with a LLP or Company.
+However, there would be no limited liability protection in case of litigation.
+Hence, it is best to start selling with an LLP or Company.

 Once the Company or LLP is incorporated, a bank account can easily be opened in the name of the business by contacting a Bank.
-In case of Proprietorship firm, VAT registration must first be obtained to open a bank account in the name of the business.
-Opening of bank account is essential to list on a ecommerce marketplace or obtain payment gateway for a proprietary ecommerce website.
+In the case of Proprietorship firm, GST registration must first be obtained to open a bank account in the name of the business.
+Opening of bank account is essential to list on an eCommerce marketplace or obtain payment gateway for a proprietary eCommerce website.

-A payment gateway would be required for a proprietary ecommerce website to process customer payments.
-Payment gateway provides allow for the website to accept credit card, debit card, net banking, internet banking payments from multiple banks and credit card companies.
+A payment gateway would be required for a proprietary eCommerce website to process customer payments.
+The payment gateway provides allow for the website to accept credit card, debit card, net banking, internet banking payments from multiple banks and credit card companies.
 Therefore, one payment gateway is sufficient to accept many forms of online payments.
-Once, a payment is received from the customer, the payment is sent to the bank account of the business by the payment gateway provide in one or two business days.
+Once, a payment is received from the customer, the payment is sent to the bank account of the business by the payment gateway provided in one or two business days.
 Read the article on “how to get a payment gateway” to know more.

 In case of selling through online marketplaces, the marketplace would accept the payment through their payment gateway and credit the money to the bank account of the seller directly.
-Hence, a payment gateway is not required and only a bank account is necessary.
+Hence, it does not require a payment gateway and only a bank account is necessary.